 If you aren’t into giardiniera, you can still make this recipe.
 Some people like Italian beef topped with pepperoncini.
 Other people don’t top it with anything at all.
 It’s all a matter of preference, but I am of the school that the condiment adds something to the mix.

-So, load up a hoagie bun with vegan Italian beef, add an extra bit of broth, top it generously with giardiniera, and enjoy!
+So, load up a hoagie bun with vegan Italian beef, add an extra bit of the rich broth, top it generously with giardiniera, and enjoy!

 Slow Cooker Vegan Italian Beef

 10 garlic cloves, coarsely chopped